captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Wow.
 ---
 ## SHARON:
-I'm sorry.
+I’m sorry.
 ---
-I don't mean it like...
+I don’t mean it like…
 ---
-you shouldn't have
+you shouldn’t have
 ---
-a hundred driver's licenses
+a hundred driver’s licenses
 ---
 but also why do you have them?
 ---